ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 ---
-title: Increase Jekyll Build Time
+title: Increase Jekyll Build Speed
 desc: Jekyll slows down with the increase in the number of files, posts, images etc..
 I will be discussing incremental build, keep files and exclude options here.
 Learn how to decrease Jekyll build time using these methods.
 author: sharathdt
 tags: Jekyll